matt-FFFFFF/Logicore-ES/docs/Deploy/ES-schema.md

 Examples:

-- When a new management group is being declared, the ARM template will do a tenant root level deployment to create the management group into the new or existing management group hiearchy, and define parent/child relationships
+- When a new management group is being declared, the ARM template will do a tenant root level deployment to create the management group into the new or existing management group hierarchy, and define parent/child relationships
 - When a new subscription is declared into a management group, the ARM template will do a tenant level deployment to update the subscription placement into its management group.
 - When a new policyAssignment is being declared, the deployment will start at tenant root level and do a nested deployment to the targeted scope for the assignment (which can be a management group or a subscription).
 This sequence is also the same for roleDefinitions.
 - When a new policyDefinition and a policyAssignment is created, the deployment will first create the policyDefinition at scope, as the policyAssignment will have an implicit dependency using the reference() template function.
 This sequence is also the same for roleDefinitions and roleAssignments.